MatthewAustinThompson/avalanche-danger-level-prediction/administrative/Week2CheckIn.md

+Matthew Thompson and Lowell Deschenes

+# Week #2 Check In

 ## 1a)  Major activities/milestones planned for this week (in the timeline that you had going into the start of the week).

 * Complete data cleaning process